|

 - The Eight Greatest Misconceptions about Data Warehousing

-- Why Data Models are Needed
+- Why Data Models are Needed for Data Warehouse Design

 - Three Data Model Continuity